digicademy-chf/chf_bib/Documentation/InstallAndConfig/Index.rst

 2. Set up a data folder

     In a blank folder in your page tree, add a ``BibliographicResource``.
-    Further data, such as entries, need to be located in the same data folder.
+    Further data, such as entries, needs to be located in the same data folder.
     ``Reference``s, however, are an exception as they only point towards entries and may be part of other data models.